 When asking yourself what flowers should you grow in a cutting garden, I’ll start with the most obvious and work into some more interesting choices.

 Who doesn’t love sunflowers??
 Cut and put in a jar are beautiful.
 Growing in the garden, and turning towards the sun.
+Here’s everything you need to know about growing sunflowers.
 And don’t forget how much our chickens love them!
 (Check out how to harvest seeds for your flock here.)

 Zinnias are a great pollinator for the garden and are so beautiful!
 They come in a mind boggling amount of colors, shapes, and sizes, and are super easy to grow!
 Cut one and watch your flowers double!
 They just keep coming!